hormone injections

 Changes in Mood

-This hormone deficiency symptom can be very hard to diagnose and usually people don’t notice it.
+This hormone deficiency symptom can be very hard to diagnose, and usually, people don’t notice it.
 After all, they usually focus on the physical symptoms, rather than emotional changes.
+But hormones are vitally important in regulating mental health.
+If you have irritability, mood swings, or depression, you may have irregular hormone levels.

 Bending on the Back

+Menopause results in loss of collagen.
+As you probably know, collagen is the protein that builds connective tissues.
 Loss of collagen may cause fractures in discs that are between the vertebrae.
 As a result, one may have the appearance of a hump or bending back.
+Hormone replacement therapy prevents collagen loss and the higher risk of fractures.

 You Need Hormones to Feel Better